 Rob Best has a Ph.D in Sustainable Design and Construction from the Civil and Environmental Engineering department at Stanford University and currently works at Arup.
 His research focused on network planning, integration, and optimization of urban infrastructure systems.
 He has a B.S. in Engineering from Harvey Mudd College and an M.S. in Civil and Environmental Engineering from Stanford.
 He was the Design and Construction Manager for the Stanford Solar Decathlon.
 Rob was also the Projects and Education Director for Engineers for a Sustainable World, a U.S. based non-profit that advances project-based learning and knowledge-sharing on sustainability and engineering nationwide.
 He also has experience as a consultant modeling the energy consumption of buildings and urban developments and evaluating the long-term impacts of pollution and hazardous industries.

 Tyler Pullen has a B.S. and M.S. in Civil and Environmental Engineering from the University of Southern California and Stanford University, respectively.
 His academic experience ranges across water treatment and resource management, energy-efficient building modeling and design, construction management, and sustainable urban systems engineering.
 Past research and work lies at the intersection of the built environment with the living world, spanning engineering, sociology, and policy topics, bringing Tyler to work and study in locales including Iceland, Italy, Switzerland, China, and Uganda for varying periods of time.
 Specific projects include industrialized construction, civic technology as applied to infrastructure, and urban data science.
-He has served under various leadership positions: project manager for a concrete canoe design teams while at USC, a project leader for a short-term study abroad program in Iceland, project manager for the Associated School of Construction competition in Reno, and team lead for work on protected water sources in Uganda.
-Tyler splits his time between the Sustainable Urban Systems Program at Stanford University and with City Systems on projects in the same topic area around the Bay Area.
+He has served under various leadership positions: project manager for a concrete canoe design team while at USC, project leader for a short-term study abroad program in Iceland, project manager for the Associated School of Construction competition in Reno, and team lead for work on protected water sources in Uganda.
+Tyler splits his time between the Sustainable Urban Systems initiative at Stanford University and City Systems projects in the same topic area.